 With your partner, discuss the procedures you are prepared to go for, and emotional and financial levels you can both handle.
 Pregnancy is often the result of repeated efforts, whether through natural intercourse or fertility treatment.

-Other than treatment targets, you can also go for other targets where eating, maintaining weight and reduction of stress is included.
+Other than treatment targets, you can also go for other targets were eating, maintaining weight and reduction of stress is included.
 The following list provides some simple measures that can be taken to give your sperm the best chance of getting fertilized with an egg.
+(9)

 - Reduce stress:If Infertility is stressing you out, it might be making infertility levels worse.
 Breathe and minimize the impact of stress with the help of calming exercises.

-Other than above points, you should also focus on these major points:
+Other than the above points, you should also focus on these major points:

 - Quit Smoking: If you indulge in the habit of smoking, stop that right away because smoking lowers sperm count and increases the risk of abnormal sperm.